 If you don’t know how to cook, commit to learning the basics on the nights you typically have more time.
 And if you are a busy mom, carting kids to activities all throughout the week, incorporate make ahead meals that call for as many fresh and unprocessed ingredients as possible.

 Stay hydrated!
 Drinking plenty of water is important for your overall health in so many ways.
-Consider setting a goal to drink a certain amount of water each day, and also try adding a few drops of citrus vitality essential oils to your H2O.
+Consider setting a goal to drink a certain amount of water each day.

 Let’s face it, not all of us can commit 2 hours a day, 6 days a week to exercise, nor should you have to.
 And not all of us like to run!
 Here are a few tips you can use to works towards your fitness goals.